I, Robot

 3. A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.

 Also these stories, considered so futuristic at one time, now have an old-fashioned quality about them.
 The "gee-whiz" dialogue and the quaint relationships between people spell 1950s.
-The lack of computers in the supposedly technologically advanced society and many other features that now seem like anachronisms also date the stories.
+The stories are also dated by the lack of computers in the supposedly technologically advanced society and many other features that now seem like anachronisms.

 But the stories are still diverting, if you can put aside your twenty-first century experience.
 Frankly, I get a kick out of them, a kick that has little to do with literary or technical credibility.